This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Discover the Spiritual Meaning of the Winter Solstice | Ancient Rituals and Their Spiritual Significance

-From a spiritual perspective, the winter solstice is a special day that represents a new beginning.
+From a spiritual perspective, the winter solstice is a special day that signifies a new beginning.
 In ancient times, it was believed that the sun regained its power , and various rituals were performed on this day.

 In Japan, the winter solstice has also been seen as a day to welcome new energy, an opportunity to purify the mind and body , and make new wishes .

-Unknown myths and legends surrounding the winter solstice | Explaining stories passed down from ancient times
+Myths and legends surrounding the winter solstice

 Various myths and legends are passed down around the winter solstice not only in Japan but all over the world.